What is ragtime music? Learn about the history of ragtime piano music here

 First, start with listening to ragtime recordings.
 As with any style of music that we want to learn, it’s important to listen to recordings of people who know the style well!
 Thanks to the player pianos of his day, there are recordings of Scott Joplin himself playing some of his rags!
 Other great ragtime pianists to listen to are Jelly Roll Morton and Max Morath.

 Secondly, find a teacher to help you master the technical skills needed to play ragtime piano.
-When you’re ready, make sure to practice the hands separately before putting your hands together, since the rhythms can be tricky at times.
+When you’re ready, make sure to practice the hands separately before putting your hands together, since the rhythms of ragtime music can be tricky at times.

 If you’re interested in taking online piano lessons, sign up for a Hoffman Academy Premium membership for lessons, practice plans, games, and more!